MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-delete.md

 ---
-title: "Responding to GDPR Data Subject Delete Requests for Dynamics 365 AI for Customer Service"
+title: "Responding to GDPR Data Subject Delete Requests for Dynamics 365 AI for Customer Service Insights"
-description: "Learn how to respond​ to GDPR Data Subject Delete Requests for Dynamics 365 AI for Customer Service."
+description: "Learn how to respond​ to GDPR Data Subject Delete Requests for Dynamics 365 AI for Customer Service Insights."
 keywords: ""
 ms\.date: 10/31/2018
 ms.service: